BZ-2019/lutorpy/README.md

 import numpy as np
 import lutorpy as lua

+# load your torch file(for example xx.t7 containing the model and weights)
 model = torch.load('PATH TO YOUR MODEL FILE')

 # generate your input data with numpy